Skip to main content

 Key facts

-• At four years, it is recommended that your child has another dose of the combined vaccine that protects against diphtheria, tetanus, pertussis (whooping cough), and polio.
+• At 4 years, it is recommended that your child has another dose of the combined vaccine that protects against diphtheria, tetanus, pertussis (whooping cough), and polio.

 • It is also recommended that your child is vaccinated against influenza before the influenza season.
-Influenza vaccines are free for all children aged six months to under five years, and can be given at the same time as age-specific vaccines.
+Influenza vaccines given as an injection in the arm are free for all children aged 6 months to under 5 years, and can be given at the same time as age-specific vaccines.

 What vaccines are recommended for my child?

-When your child is four years old, one age-specific vaccine is recommended: a combined DTPa/IPV vaccine.
+When your child is 4 years old, one age-specific vaccine is recommended: a combined DTPa/IPV vaccine.
 This vaccine strengthens their immunity to diphtheria, tetanus, pertussis and polio.

 It is also recommended that your child gets an influenza vaccine before the start of the influenza season.
 An influenza vaccine is one of the best ways to protect your child against influenza, sometimes called ‘the flu’.
-The influenza vaccine is free and can be given at the same time as the combined DTPa/IPV vaccine.
+The influenza vaccine given as an injection in the arm is free and can be given at the same time as the combined DTPa/IPV vaccine.

 Both vaccines are given as needles, usually in your child’s arm.